szaumoor/ZSTweaks/README.md

 The difference between non-undead and undead in the original is 9d6 vs. 9d6+3.
 It's really not a meaningful difference.
 Therefore, the damage to undead will now be 12d6, i.e. up to 72 damage instead of 57, which I think is okay for a once-per-day ability anyway.

+**Component 360:** Make Etheral Retribution do more damage per round: 6d6 per round instead of 3d8

+Three rounds of 3d8 for a Quest/level 10 spell is hilariously bad, despite the possibility of sapping some Strength with a Save vs. Spell that doesn't even have a penalty.
+Now it does 6d6 magic damage per round at least.

+**Component 2111:** Make Shaman's Writhing Fog slightly more powerful

+This improves this spell by making it cause 1d3+1 cold damage, whose dice size improves by 1 every level after level 3, until it becomes 1d10+1.
+The Slow effect, additionally, triggers with a 50% chance, not a 20% chance.

 **Component 2120:** Make War Cry inflict fear with a -2 Saving Throw penalty

 War Cry as an HLA is bad enough, but this makes it at least have a more reasonable chance of affecting creatures by the time you get this power.